 The Pharmacy Benefit Manager Defendants (“PBM Defendants”) are defined below.
 At all relevant times the PBM Defendants acted as the gatekeepers of prescription drugs including opioids.
 Pharmacy benefit managers (“PBMs”) establish formularies which govern which drugs are reimbursed and how.
-They determine morphine milligram equivalents (“MMEs”) quantity limits and pre-authorization requirements.
+They determine MME quantity limits and pre-authorization requirements.
 They negotiate with drug manufacturers to offer preferred drug formulary placement for drugs.
 They establish reimbursement rates for the drugs dispensed.
-PBMs earn revenue from at least the following sources: fees from health plans and employers, rebates and other incentives from drug manufacturers, including administrative fees and volume bonuses, and fees from maintaining pharmacy networks.
+PBMs earn revenue from at least the following sources: fees from health plans and employers, rebates and other incentives from drug manufacturers, including but not limited to administrative fees, volume bonuses, and fees from maintaining pharmacy networks.At all times relevant hereto, the reimbursement of the Manufacturer Defendants’ opioids was guaranteed and facilitated by the PBM Defendants who constructed formularies and designed plans that made such opioids easily accessible.
+In many cases, the PBMs made it easier to obtain these highly-addictive products than a less-addictive pain alternative or OUD treatment medicine.
+In many cases, the PBMs failed to install reasonable quantity or refill limits on these highly addictive drugs.
+Often the PBMs imposed no pre-authorization requirements on the controlled substances at issue in this proceeding.

-Defendant, CVS HEALTH CORPORATION (“CVS Health”), formerly known as CVS Caremark Corporation, is a Delaware corporation with its principal place of business located in Woonsocket, Rhode Island.
-CVS Health may be served through its registered agent: The Corporation Trust Company, Corporation Trust Center, 1209 Orange, Street, Wilmington, Delaware 19801.

-Defendant, Caremark Rx, L.L.C., is a Delaware limited liability company whose principal place of business is at the same location as CVS Health.
-On information and belief, CVS Health is the direct parent company of Caremark Rx, L.L.C.
-According to CVS Health’s 2016 Annual Report, Defendant Caremark Rx, L.L.C. is “the parent of [CVS Health]’s pharmacy services subsidiaries, is the immediate or indirect parent of many retail pharmacies, mail-order pharmacies, a pharmacy benefit management division, infusion services, services to Medicaid and Medicare Part D beneficiaries, insurance, specialty mail and retail specialty pharmacy subsidiaries, all of which operate in the United States and its territories.”
-Caremark Rx, L.L.C. may be served through its registered agent: The Corporation Trust Company, Corporation Trust Center, 1209 Orange, Street, Wilmington, Delaware 19801.
+On information and belief, the PBMs constructed their national offerings in this fashion because of their contractual arrangements with the Manufacturer Defendants.
+In all events, the PBMs failed to install reasonable and necessary controls on the reimbursement of opioids, consistent with medical literature and the PBMs’ own expressed commitment to public health and safety.
+In so doing, the PBMs provided necessary and dangerous fuel for the opioid epidemic as described herein.

+Only recently, and more than three years after the March 2016 CDC Guidelines were issued, have the PBM Defendants prepared national offerings that make contact with the national health crisis the PBMs themselves helped to create.

+Defendants CVS Health, Caremark Rx, L.L.C., and CAREMARK, L.L.C. identified above in Section D regarding retail and mail order pharmacies, are also PBM defendants.

 Defendant, CaremarkPCS Health, L.L.C., is a Delaware limited liability company whose principal place of business is at the same location as CVS Health.
 On information and belief, CVS Health is the direct or indirect parent company of CaremarkPCS Health, L.L.C.
 CaremarkPCS Health, L.L.C. is registered to do business in Virginia and may be served in Virginia through its registered agent: CT Corporation System, 4701 Cox Road, Suite 285, Glen Allen, Virginia 23060.

-Defendant, Caremark, L.L.C., is a California limited liability company whose principal place of business is at the same location as CVS Health.
-On information and belief, Caremark Rx, L.L.C. is the sole member of Caremark, L.L.C.
-CAREMARK, L.L.C. is registered to do business in Virginia and may be served by its registered agent: CT Corporation System, 4701 Cox Road, Suite 285, Glen Allen, Virginia 23060.

-Defendants Caremark Rx, L.L.C., CaremarkPCS Health, L.L.C., and Caremark, L.L.C. are collectively referred to as “Caremark.”
+Defendants Caremark Rx, L.L.C. and Caremark, L.L.C., in their capacities as PBMs, and CaremarkPCS Health, L.L.C. are collectively referred to as “Caremark.”

 CVS Health describes itself in a September 3, 2014 press release as a “pharmacy innovation company helping people on their path to better health.
 Through our 7,700 retail pharmacies, 900 walk-in medical clinics, a leading pharmacy benefits manager with nearly 65 million plan members, and expanding specialty pharmacy services, we enable people business and communities to manage health in more affordable, effective ways.
 This unique integrated model increases access to care, delivers better health outcomes and lowers overall health care costs.”
 In 2016, CVS Health reported an operating income of $10 billion.